AliceWonderMiscreations/libbitcoin-RPM/LibreOffice.md

 differences.

-For example, many of the build dependencies are not packaged for CentOS so what the spec file does in those cases is bundle the source for those dependencies and build them before building LibreOffice, using those libraries within LibreOffice.
+For example, many of the build dependencies are not packaged for CentOS so what the Fedora Rawhide spec file does in those cases is bundle the source for those dependencies and build them before building LibreOffice, using those libraries within LibreOffice.

 I chose instead to build those dependencies as separate packages the same way they are done in Fedora.
 That way if there is a bug fix to one of those